BaguetteBoiTuna/NTPU/2025-06-06-written_report_711382799_dante_guillemain_lazyvim.md

   - **Baseline**: several students stalled on language-server wiring and dependency errors; two never got autocomplete working before the clock ran out.

 - **Perceived workload**
-  The NASA TLX forms show a clear contrast: scores for LazyVim cluster in the “low workload” band (<9 on the 0-100 scale), whereas baseline scores hover around the “high workload” threshold (>50).
+  The NASA TLX forms show a clear contrast: scores for LazyVim cluster in the "low workload" band (<9 on the 0-100 scale), whereas baseline scores hover around the "high workload" threshold (>50).
 According to TLX interpretation guides, anything above ~50 signals notable mental strain [researchgate.net](https://www.researchgate.net/figure/The-Interpretation-Score-of-NASA-TLX-8_tbl1_333730333).

 - **Launch feel**
   Hyperfine logs reveal that LazyVim consistently opened in under a tenth of a second on the testers machines.
 The vanilla configs felt visibly slower, with launches stretching into the quarter-second range.
 Memory readings told the same story: LazyVim stayed lean; custom plugin stacks crept higher.